 This tool is necessary if you remove an old fitting that has threads and you are going to reuse it.
-Simply use the wire brush to clean the threaded fitting and remove any old pipe dope or tape.
-This will ensure a clean thread before reapplying new dope and tape, which is necessary for a tight fit.
+Simply use the wire brush to clean the threaded fitting and remove any old pipe sealant or tape.
+This will ensure a clean thread before reapplying new sealant and tape, which is necessary for a tight fit.

 8. Miscellaneous tools

 As with any plumbing project or repair, the more you mess with the more work you’ll end up doing.
 Try keeping things simple and only replace and repair what absolutely needs to be fixed.

 If you’re starting a plumbing project from scratch, keep the number of fittings and connections as minimal as possible and do the work right and tight from the start.
 It is a pain in the butt to have to come back and repair things later, and a slow leak left undetected can cause quite a bit of damage.